🎉 NEW smoked ham steaks! Just 1/4" and cured naturally with sea salt. Great for sandwiches! BUY HAM STEAKS.

 That's quite curious.
 Why are they worried about these diets?
 Are the researchers anti healing through food?
 Who funded the research?
 Is it political?

 What I glean from this study is that we need more research.
+We need to stay vigilant and test from time to time.
 We don't need fear to spread and people to stop drinking broth from this one study.

 Regardless of whether the fear was fabricated or legit, we tested our bone broth anyway.
 After all, it's always nice to validate that your food choices are as clean as you think.